 During KS4, all students undertake work around their post 16 options.
-All will have 2 weeks of work experience, with extended work experience being organised where it is deemed appropriate.
+All will complete work experience, with extended work experience being organised where it is deemed appropriate.
 Pupils who need support will be helped to write their personal statements for post 16 providers.
 They will be offered taster days at providers, with TAs to accompany and support where this is deemed necessary.
-For students with statements or EHC Plans, representation, from post 16 providers they are interested in, will be invited to Annual Reviews.
+For students with EHCP's, representation, from post 16 providers they are interested in, will be invited to Annual Reviews.
 These students will also have had input from Personal Advisors throughout KS4 regarding post 16 provision.
 All students in the school have access to a Young Person’s Advisor, who will provide information and advice on post 16 options.

-During KS5 the procedure is similar to that of KS4 with visits arranged to various open days at universities by Mrs Hopkinson, the student support officer for 6th form.
+During KS5 the procedure is similar to that of KS4 with visits arranged to various open days at universities, by the student support officer for 6th form.
 Staff also help students complete their UCAS applications to ensure they meet the deadline.

 All documentation about special needs included in a student's record is transferred between schools.
 The SENCo deals with specific enquiries.

-The SENCo attends all Year 6 transfer reviews for students with a Statement of Special Educational Needs and Disabilities or an EHC plan, when invited.
+The SENCo attends all Year 6 transfer reviews for students with an EHCP, when invited.

 Additional induction days are arranged, as required, for all students with SEND / vulnerability factors.